 Rules of Court and Rules of Evidence apply to hearings and pro se litigants must follow the same rules as attorneys follow.

 The Court may change an order for custody when necessary to protect the best interests of the child.
 A party may petition the court to modify an order when he or she believes circumstances require a change.
 If a court order is not being followed, a party may file a petition for contempt.
 If the person with whom the child lives wants to move away from Lehigh County, he or she must file a petition for modification/relocation.
 In all of these cases, the parties will meet with a mediator or master in an effort to reach a settlement.
 If settlement efforts are unsuccessful, a hearing will be scheduled before a master or judge.

 COPE (Co-Parenting Education Program)

 All parties to a custody action must attend a class on the importance of cooperative parenting between separated parents.
 This four-hour class is offered twice a month in the courthouse, once on Saturday morning and once on Wednesday evening.
 Parents are not required to attend the same class.
 The program is presented by Divorce/Mediation Services.
 Failure to comply with an Order to attend COPE may result in a finding of contempt, and sanctions imposed by the Court.
 To view the schedule and download the registration form, click here.

 For More Information

 The Custody Office can answer questions on court procedures.
 The staff cannot provide legal advice.
+Forms and instructions for filing for Child Custody are available at the Self Help Section.
 For help finding an attorney contact the Bar Association of Lehigh County, Lawyer Referral Service, (610) 433-7094.
 Low income persons may qualify for the Custody Workshop, offered by North Penn Legal Services (610) 317-8757.

 Lehigh County Court of Common Pleas, 455 West Hamilton Street, Allentown, PA 18101-1614 • (610) 782-3000